G20 gives U.S. year-end deadline for IMF reforms

 "We have every reason to think the 2010 reforms will be passed by the U.S.," he said, adding that a failure to pass them would affect the Fund's credibility and effectiveness because, for now, it was relying on borrowed resources.

-Earlier on Friday, Russian Finance Minister Anton Siluanov said developing nations may demand changes to the IMF's emergency borrowing mechanism if the United States does not approve the overhaul.
+Earlier on Friday, Russia's finance minister said developing nations may demand changes to the IMF's emergency borrowing mechanism if the United States does not approve the overhaul.

 Still, giving the Americans until year-end puts the deadline beyond U.S. midterm elections in November, and some officials said the U.S. Congress would find it easier acting then.